bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/tdw-valexlastwords.md

 This article discusses Jayven Valex, the rising star of something called DRIVD IT, tragically being found dead after a [lupamine](lupamine) overdose in his home.
 Due to the circumstances, this also leads to a criminal investigation.
+Valex joins the long list of people whose lives were ruined by this drug, alongside [Rebecca Sinclair](../characters/rebecca).

 ***